TSRoberts/Testing-Portfolio/README.md

 - Automation Testing (future goal)

 ## 🏆 Certifications
 I have completed a **Software Foundations and Validation Course**.
-You can view the detials below:
+You can view the details below:

 📄 [View Certificate (PDF)](https://github.com/TSRoberts/Testing-Portfolio/blob/main/Certificate%20of%20Achievement.pdf)